 - Urinary obstruction

-- Chances in your cat’s intestinal bacteria
+- Changes in your cat’s intestinal bacteria

 - Foreign object, such as a piece of plastic or plant, in your cat’s digestive tract